sketch-hq/fig2sketch/README.md

 .sketch files are build based on an (open format)[https://github.com/sketch-hq/sketch-document].
 Feel free to take a look if you want to know more about the format, and especially if you plan to contribute to the project.

 ## Contributing
-We would love you to contribute to `@sketch-hq/fig2sketch`, pull requests are welcome!
+We would love you to contribute to fig2sketch, pull requests are welcome!
 Please see the [CONTRIBUTING.md](CONTRIBUTING.md) for more information.

 ## License
-The scripts and documentation in this project are released under the [MIT License](LICENSE)
+The scripts and documentation in this project are released under the [MIT license](LICENSE)